This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

-We see this later when our boat glides past the pink lotus flowers and we’re startled by a sudden snap.
+We see this later when our boat glides past the pink lotus flowers and water lilies, and we’re startled by a sudden snap.
 We turn and only just see the hungry monster slide back into the water with its barramundi breakfast.

 The Yellow Water Cruise was one of our favourite experiences in Kakadu.
-We highly recommend visiting on sunrise when the air is still and the weather pleasant.
+We highly recommend visiting at sunrise when the air is still and the weather pleasant.

 The billabong is abundant with wildlife and sunrise is when you see it wake up.
 I was surprised by how much I enjoyed seeing and learning about all the bird life.